-Hardways are very popular bets and there will be many times where almost everyone on the table is betting them.
-When that happens the potential for mistakes increase.
+Hardways are very popular bets, and there will be many times where almost everyone on the table is betting them; when that happens, the potential for mistakes increases.
 A dealer may put your bet in the wrong spot or may press the wrong Hardway.
 The only way to know for sure if a dealer may be making a mistake with your money is to know where your bets are.
 Watch where the dealer places your bets and make sure it’s consistent among all your Hardways.

 The Hard 6 and 8 pay more than the 4 and 10 because there are more ways for them to lose.
 There are 10 ways for the 6 or 8 to lose (any 7 or any “easy” way) and 8 ways for the 4 or 10 to lose (any 7 or “easy” way).